+C. Story poles and staking shall be completed as follows:

+The story pole and staking plan shall be provided to the HOC for review prior to installing the following site visual aids and staking.

 Story poles with ropes and flagging demonstrating the main ridge height and highest point on each structure shall be erected seven (7) days prior to the Site Walk.

 Locate the center of the Building Site as verified by a surveyor